MomentMix Augmentation with Length-Aware DETR for Temporally Robust Moment Retrieval: Additional Ablation Studies

 \section{Additional Ablation Studies}

-\textbf{Representation of augmented data.} We analyzed the performance degradation of short moments from a data perspective and observed that short-moment visual features exhibit limited diversity.
-To address this, we applied our MomentMix augmentation strategy to enhance feature diversity.
-To verify whether MomentMix effectively resolved this issue, we visualized the feature distributions of augmented short moments.
-As shown in \cref{fig:supple_aug_feat}, we found that the previously limited short-moment feature diversity increased significantly, approaching levels comparable to non-short moments.
-This confirms that MomentMix successfully mitigates the feature diversity issue, leading to improved model performance.
+\textbf{ICA-Based Feature Diversity Analysis.} To investigate the feature distributions of the \textsc{QVHighlights} \textit{val} set, we project the features into a latent space constructed using PCA and FastICA.
+To ensure robustness, we filter out unstable components and retain only those showing high consistency across multiple initialization runs. \Cref{fig:supple_aug_feat} presents the pairwise distributions of the components with the most distinct differences between short and non-short groups.
+The plot qualitatively demonstrates that non-short moments occupy a broader region in the latent space than short moments, as evidenced by wider kernel density estimates (KDEs) and larger covariance ellipses.

-\textbf{Effect of Length-Aware Decoder.} We present the Length-Aware Decoder (LAD), a novel framework designed to improve moment center predictions by conditioning on moment length.
-Unlike Group-DETR~\cite{chen2023group_Group_DETR} in object dectection, which employs a \textit{group-wise one-to-many} matching strategy without explicit group definitions, LAD utilizes \textit{length class-wise one-to-one} matching to generate length-wise expert queries, as shown in \cref{tab:supple_lad}.
-To validate LAD's effectiveness as a specialized and robust solution for MR, we applied both LAD and Group-DETR to a shared baseline~\cite{moon2023query_QD-DETR}.
+\textbf{Effect of Length-Aware Decoder.} We introduce the Length-Aware Decoder (LAD), a novel framework designed to improve moment center predictions by conditioning on moment length.
+LAD’s core innovation is a length-wise bipartite matching scheme, which assigns queries to predefined length classes to generate length-expert queries.
+While LAD builds upon Anchor-DETR, Anchor-DETR’s pattern embeddings alone are not length-aware.
+Furthermore, LAD's strategy differs from the \textit{length class-wise one-to-one} matching of Group-DETR by employing a more precise \textit{length class-wise one-to-one} matching tailored for moment retrieval, as shown in \cref{fig:supple_group}.

-As shown in \Cref{tab:supple_lad}, while Group-DETR improves R1, it suffers a significant drop in mAP.
-In contrast, LAD achieves substantial gains in both R1 and mAP, effectively addressing performance degradation in short moments through its length-aware mechanisms.
-These results underscore LAD as a more effective and task-specific approach for MR.
+The effectiveness of our approach is validated in \Cref{tab:supple_lad} with two key findings.
+First, applying LAD’s length-wise matching to the Anchor-DETR baseline yields significant gains in both overall and short-moment mAP, proving the value of explicit length conditioning.
+Second, in contrast to Group-DETR, which improves R@1 but suffer from significant drop in mAP, LAD achieves substantial improvements in both metrics.
+These results underscore that LAD's specialized mechanism effectively addresses performance degradation in challenging short moments, establishing it as a more robust and task-specific solution.

 \textbf{Effect of number of queries.} Our method employs 40 queries, with 10 queries allocated to each length class.
 In comparison, QD-DETR and TR-DETR originally use 10 queries, while UVCOM uses 30.
 To ensure that the observed performance improvements with our method are not simply due to the increased number of queries, we re-trained the baselines with 40 queries for a fair comparison.